admins-little-helper/DeeplTranslate/ReadMe.md

 ## About

-This PowerShell module uses the DeepL Api service to translate text or files.
+This is an unofficial PowerShell module using the DeepL API service to translate text or files.
 It also allows to manage glossaries and retrieve usage information.
-For more information about the DeepL service refert to <https://www.deepl.com/pro-api>.
+For more information about the DeepL service refer to <https://www.deepl.com/pro-api>.

+## Disclaimer

+DeepL API is a service provided by DeepL SE.
+This PowerShell module is an independent, community‑developed project and is not affiliated with, endorsed by, or sponsored by DeepL SE.
+All product names, trademarks, and registered trademarks are the property of their respective owners.
+References to DeepL API are for identification and compatibility purposes only.

 ## Functions in this module